ml4907498/learnGit/readme.txt

-This is my first text in git.
+This was my first text in git.